pixelastic/norska/README.md

 contains the base URL to the root of the website (value can be different from dev and prod). `url.here` contains an absolute link to the current page.

+The `revv` method is available to pug and will revv a local asset when a production build is performed.
+The `lazyloadBackground` method will help generating the `style` and `data-bg` HTML attributes needed for lazy loading of images below the fold.

 ## Contributing

 ### Monorepo